 Arithmetic and Logic.
 These instructions are used to perform the arithmetic calculations and logic operations.
-In AND, ADD, CP, SUB instructions one operand is always the accumulator while the other can be either a data space memory content or an immediate value in relation with the addresses.
+In AND, ADD, CP, SUB instructions one operand is always the accumulator while the other can be either a data space memory content or an immediate value in relation with the addressing mode.
+In CLR, DEC, INC instructions the operand can be any of the 256 data space ad-dresses.
 In COM, RLC, SLA the operand is always the accumulator.